pylint-dev/pylint/doc/user_guide/message-control.rst

 Detecting useless disables
 --------------------------

-When pylint get better and false positives are removed, disable that became useless can accumulate and clutter the code.
+As pylint gets better and false positives are removed, disables that became useless can accumulate and clutter the code.
 In order to clean them you can enable the ``useless-suppression`` warning.